syncfusion-content/blazor-docs/blazor/dialog/events.md

 ---
 layout: post
 title: Events in Blazor Dialog Component | Syncfusion
-description: Learn about Events in Blazor Dialog component of Syncfusion, and more details.
+description: Learn here all about Events in Syncfusion Blazor Dialog component and more.
 platform: Blazor
 control: Dialog
 documentation: ug
 ---

-# Events
+# Events in Blazor Dialog Component

 This section explains the list of events of the Dialog component which will be triggered for appropriate Dialog actions.